 In addition to fertilizers and organic materials, you should think about adding mulch to your flower beds and garden.
 One to three inches of mulch helps to prevent weeds and diseases.
 It also keeps the moisture in the garden and maintains the temperature.
 The rule of thumb is to keep the mulch a few inches from the plant stems to prevent roots from rotting.

 Plants that survived the winter will need to be pruned so they’ll grow anew in the spring.
 Make sure to wait until mid-April or May in case there’s an unexpected freeze.
 Blooming plants should be pruned right after they bloom to avoid cutting off future flowers.
 Summer plants should be pruned in early spring.

 The rest of spring

 Once your spring garden is up and running again, it’s time to look to the future and decide what to do with your garden next.
-It will need some care so it stays colorful and beautiful throughout the season.
+It will need some care, so it stays colourful and beautiful throughout the season.